 1.1.
-The Company upholds its integrity of observing regulations under the Anti-Money Laundering (AML) compliance.
+The Company upholds its integrity of observing regulations under the Anti-Money Laundering (AML)/Terrorism Financing (TF) compliance.
 The intention of this policy is to filter illegal activities including securities fraud, terrorist financing, and other unlawful acts in relation to concealing the origin of illegally obtained money.

 1.2.
 In compliance with the Anti Money Laundering Act 2006 (as amended), Anti Money Laundering Regulations 2012 and Guidelines on Anti-Money Laundering and Combating the Financing of Terrorism Procedures for Reporting Entities in Seychelles, the Company conducts authentication and verification procedures for the Client’s identification.
 The Client must provide particular documents accordingly to complete the procedure and in compliance with the policy.
 The Company keeps record of the Client’s documents and transactions for security purposes.

 2. Policy Scope

 2.1.
 The Clients, executives and employees of the Company hereby act in accordance with the Anti-Money Laundering policy of the Company, wherein necessary documents must be provided and completed accordingly.

 2.2.
 All transactions performed through the Company’s official website and/or through the corresponding banks and financial institutions are correlatively documented and recorded for security purposes.
 In accordance with the AML Policy, the MLRO executes Suspicious Activity Reports (or SARs) and other mandatory disclosure in writing to the Financial Services Authority (Seychelles) and to the Financial Intelligence Unit.